 The next time you read a genomic test report, keep this in mind.
 Analyze genes both individually and as a group.
 There is more power evaluating many gene SNPs in a pathway versus one, such as in the folate pathway, glucose metabolism, or detoxification pathway.
 The potential health impact is likely to be greater.

 Nutrigenomic interventions can differ for each of the gene SNPs downstream from the one gene SNP being evaluated.

 A polygenic approach also means analyzing groups of genes that may be impacting different biochemical pathways that intersect to create disease.
 Weight management, cardiovascular disease, neurodegenerative diseases, mental health conditions, and even cancer risks are all examples of complex diseases that benefit from a polygenic approach.

-Genoma International is currently using an advanced polygenic model that will soon become the new standard for genomic medicine.
+Although ahead of the times, we believe that the advanced polygenic model that we are using will soon become the new standard for genomic medicine.